 - Support projects which are focused on achieving quantifiable results.
 Emphasis is placed on projects that directly relate to the implementation of the State’s strategies and plans in meeting the housing needs of a community.

 Moneys available in the fund shall be used for the purpose of providing, in whole or in part, loans or grants for rental housing projects in the following order of priority:

 1. Projects or units in projects that are allocated low-income housing credits pursuant to the state housing credit ceiling under section 42(h) of the Internal Revenue Code of 1986, as amended, or projects or units in projects that are funded by programs of the United States Department of Housing and Urban Development and United States Department of Agriculture Rural Development wherein:

 At least fifty per cent of the available units are for persons and families with incomes at or below eighty per cent of the median family income of which at least five per cent of the available units are for persons and families with incomes at or below thirty per cent of the median family income; and the remaining units are for persons and families with incomes at or below one hundred per cent of the median family income; provided that the administration may establish rules to ensure full occupancy of fund projects; and

 2. Mixed-income rental projects or units in a mixed-income rental project wherein all of the available units are for persons and families with incomes at or below one hundred forty per cent of the median family income.

-How do I apply for Rental Housing Trust Fund?
+How do I apply for Rental Housing Revolving Fund?

 Contact HHFDC at (808) 587-0567 for an application package.
-HHFDC provides staff assistance for the RHTF program and reviews developers’ applications.
-Awards of RHTF are subject to approval of the HHFDC Board of Directors and the Governor of the State of Hawaii.
+HHFDC provides staff assistance for the RHRF program and reviews developers’ applications.
+Awards of RHRF are subject to approval of the HHFDC Board of Directors and the Governor of the State of Hawaii.